 Employees are not required to disclose if they are in a higher-risk category based upon a preexisting medical

-condition; however, if an employee voluntarily self-identifies as being at higher risk for COVID-19 and they have
+condition; however, if an employee voluntarily self-identifies as being at higher risk for COVID-19 and has

 Encompass, the Employee Assistance Program provider for CMU, has several options for you: webinars and

-provider immediately, and tell them you think it's possible you have COVID-19.
-Visit the CMU Health website or call
+immediately, and tell them you think it's possible you have COVID-19.
+Visit the CMU Health website, or call

 Students also may contact the